 - Rank your fears in order, from most to least threatening.

 - Choose to work first on one of your least threatening fears.

-- Work out a plan that includes a number of small steps – for example, gradually decrease the distance between yourself and the fearful situation or object, or gradually increase the amount of time spent in the fearful situation.
+- Work out a plan that includes a number of small steps – for example, gradually decrease the distance between yourself and the feared situation or object, or gradually increase the amount of time spent in the feared situation.

 - Resist the urge to leave.
 Use relaxation, breathing techniques and coping statements to help manage your anxiety.

 - Afterwards, appreciate that nothing bad happened.

 - Repeat the exposure as often as you can to build confidence that you can cope.